What should you look for when choosing a quality leather dog leash? What meets the standards required for police and military units?

 1. Length and Thickness

 We carry everything from a 1-foot traffic lead to keep your dog heeled at your side, to the standard 6-foot leash for walking, to ample 33-foot tracking lines.
-Regardless of the length of the leash, we work the leather so it maintains the same thickness throughout, and the quality remains intact regardless of how it is being used, dragged along the ground, pulled, or stretched.
+Regardless of length, we work the leather so it maintains the same thickness throughout, and the quality remains intact regardless of how it is being used, dragged along the ground, pulled, or stretched.

 Our heaviest-duty of leather leashes are a quarter of an inch thick.
-This makes for a big leash that feels solid in your hands, feels comfortable as you break it in, and feels tough enough to perform for working dogs day-in and day-out.
+This makes for a big solid feeling in your hands, feels comfortable as you break it in, and feels tough enough to perform for working dogs day-in and day-out.

 But we also make smaller, more refined leashes, such as our ¾” braided leash.
 Though lighter, they’ve suffered no sacrifice to quality and are perfect for smaller hands or smaller dogs who don’t need the weight of a ¼” leash.